State Medicaid Coverage of Routine HIV Screening

 |Sources: Kaiser Commission on Medicaid and the Uninsured (KCMU)/Health Management Associates, Survey of State Medicaid Coverage of Adult Preventive Services, published February 2012; KCMU, Survey of State Medicaid Coverage of Adult Preventive Services, 2013.|

 While routine HIV screening is intended to help reach the estimated one in five people infected with HIV who do not yet know it, data on their distribution by state are not currently available.
-Instead, data on diagnosed HIV prevalence by state provides a proxy measure of the concentration of overall HIV prevalence across the country.14 By this measure, the majority of people living with HIV who have been diagnosed (58%) reside in states reporting coverage of routine HIV screening in their Medicaid programs; one in four (38%) reside in states reporting coverage of medically necessary testing only.15
+Instead, data on diagnosed HIV prevalence by state provides a proxy measure of the concentration of overall HIV prevalence across the country.14 By this measure, seven in ten people living with HIV who have been diagnosed (70%) reside in states reporting coverage of routine HIV screening in their Medicaid programs; three in ten (30%) reside in states reporting coverage of medically necessary testing only.15

-Among Medicaid beneficiaries with HIV specifically, the distribution holds a similar pattern, with well over half of enrollees having the benefit of routine screening.
-Sixty-three percent of Medicaid beneficiaries with HIV reside in states reporting coverage of routine HIV screening under Medicaid; one third (33%) reside in states that cover medically necessary testing only.16
+Among Medicaid beneficiaries with HIV specifically, the distribution holds a similar pattern, with about seven in ten enrollees having the benefit of routine screening.
+Seventy-two percent of Medicaid beneficiaries with HIV reside in states reporting coverage of routine HIV screening under Medicaid; three in ten (29%) reside in states that cover medically necessary testing only.16

 Summary & Implications